hannah68/Woodland-e-commerce-react-/README.md

 ## Lessons Learned
 During this project, I learned how to:
 - navigate UI with react-router
+- Implement global state with useReducer and useContext
 - Transfer states between routes with useNavigate
 - Work with useLocation to get the necessary information about the current route
 - Remove the side effect of fetching data from API endpoints by using useEffect